ThinkDataEd/curriculum/docs/overview.md

 This course answers these questions, in part, by using the tools and techniques already mentioned.
 The ability to read and critique published stories and visualizations are additions to these tools and techniques.
-Finally, as an act of comparison, students should also be able to formulate questions, identify existing data sets, and evaluate how the new stories stack up against the old.
+Finally, as an act of comparison, students should also be able to formulate questions, identify existing datasets, and evaluate how the new stories stack up against the old.
 To support this cycle of inquiry, students will examine the basic publication mechanisms for data and develop a set of questions to ask of any data source - computation meets critical thinking.
 In some cases, data will exhibit special structures that can be used to aid in inference.
-The simulation techniques for calibrating different views of a data set take on new life when some form of random process was followed to generate the data.
+The simulation techniques for calibrating different views of a dataset take on new life when some form of random process was followed to generate the data.
 Polls, for example, rely on random samples of the population, and clinical trials randomly assign patients to treatment and control groups.
 A simulation strategy that repeats these random mechanisms can be used to assess uncertainty in the data, assigning a margin of error to poll results, or identifying new drugs that